Star formation at the smallest scales; A JWST study of the clump populations in SMACS0723: Clump photometry and spectral energy distribution analysis

 \subsection{Broadband SED fitting}

 The final photometric catalogue is then used as input to perform the SED analysis of the clumps and estimate ages, masses and extinction of the clumps.
 We use the Yggdrasil stellar population library (\citet{Zackrisson2011}), based on Starburst99 Padova-AGB tracks \citep{leitherer1999, VL2005}, generated with a universal \citet{Kroupa2001} initial mass function (IMF) in the interval 0.1-100 $\rm M_{\odot}$.
 The Yggdrasil models also include contribution from nebular continuum and emission line estimated with Cloudy \citep{ferland1998}.
 In this work, we use spectral evolutionary models with a gas covering fraction $\rm f_{cov}=0.5$ (i.e., they assume that 50 \% of Lyman continuum photons are escaping the star-forming region).
-We perform six different runs.
-We fit the clump SEDs using two metallicity values ($Z=0.004$ and $Z=0.008$) and three different star formation histories (SFHs), using and age range from 1 to 14 Gyr.
+We perform 12 different runs.
+We fit the clump SEDs using four metallicity values ($Z=0.02$, $Z=0.008$, $Z=0.004$ and $Z=0.0004$) and three different star formation histories (SFHs).
+Solar metallicity models are not used to fit clumps/clusters in galaxies at z$>$3, as their morphological appearance suggests they are low mass systems more similar to dwarf galaxies, thus less metal rich.

-The first SFH assumes instantaneous burst (hereafter, {\bf IB}), i.e., the stars form in a single event and then they evolve with time.
+The first SFH assumes instantaneous burst (hereafter, IB), i.e., the stars form in a single event and then they evolve with time.
 These models are typically used to analyse young star clusters in local galaxies \citep[see review by][]{adamo2020a}.
-In the second SFH, we assume constant star formation for a time span of 10 Myr followed by stars aging with time (hereafter, {\bf 10Myr}).
+In the second SFH, we assume constant star formation for a time span of 10 Myr followed by stars aging with time (hereafter, 10Myr).
 This model is more realistically representing star formation taking place in giant star-forming regions of a few 100 pc in the local universe \citep[see][for a discussion regarding timescale for star formation in star-forming regions]{adamo2013}.
-For the third SFH, we use constant star formation over 100 Myr, followed by stellar evolving with time (hereafter, {\bf 100Myr}).
-This model would better describe star formation in regions of galaxies that are constantly replenished by gas and sustain star formation over a long time range in a relatively small region of the galaxy (e.g., circumnuclear starbursts within disk galaxies).
+For the third SFH, we use constant star formation over 100 Myr, followed by stars evolving with time (hereafter, 100Myr).
+This model would better describe star formation in regions of galaxies that are constantly replenished by gas and sustain star formation over a long time range in a relatively small region of the galaxy (e.g., circum--nuclear starbursts within disk galaxies).